GoodNotes/interviews/README.md

 # Technical Interview Process at GoodNotes

 We are hiring across the board at GoodNotes.
+Check out what is like working with us at http://careers.goodnotes.com/

 Join us to do the best work of your life.

-## Overview on our process:
+## Overview on our interview process:

 1. Phone interview
 2. [First take-home technical challenge](common/crdt.md)